-For BBR field, $E_n(t,z)$, we characterize it by the isotropic propagation model proposed in~\cite{Noise_Luca2023, Noise_Wan2023}.
-The incident noise power is assumed to be uniformly distributed over spatial directions.
-By integrating the noise field over a unit spherical shell, the noise autocorrelation function is expressed as
+For the BBR field $E_n(t,z)$, we adopt the isotropic propagation model~\cite{Noise_Luca2023, Noise_Wan2023}.
+In this model, the incident noise power is uniformly distributed over all spatial directions.
+Integrating the noise field over a unit spherical shell gives its autocorrelation function